KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 - The value does not contain valid ISO/IEC 7064 MOD 661-26 check characters.
 - The value contains characters other than uppercase alphabetic characters (A-Z).
 - The value is shorter than three characters (i.e., it cannot contain a pair of check characters).
 - The value being validated is not of type `string`.

+### Iso7064Mod97_10CheckDigitAttribute

+The `Iso7064Mod97_10CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 97-10 check digit algorithm.
+The ISO/IEC 7064 MOD 97-10
+algorithm is designed for numeric values and uses two numeric check digits.

+The `Iso7064Mod97_10CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain valid ISO/IEC 7064 MOD 97-10 check digits.
+- The value contains characters other than ASCII digits (0-9).
+- The value is shorter than three characters (i.e., it cannot contain a pair of check digits).
+- The value being validated is not of type `string`.

 ### LuhnCheckDigitAttribute